Harvester Arts’ core values are Experimentation, Capacity Building, and Community Engagement.

 Guess what?
 WSU ShiftSpace and Wichita Sketch Club are coming with us!
 And don’t worry — we hope to transition the original Harvester Arts home on 1st & Washington into full-on artist studio spaces.

-Harvester Arts received funding for general operational support from the City of Wichita, the Kansas Creative Arts Industries Commission and the National Endowment for the Arts.
+Harvester Arts currently receives funding for general operational support from the City of Wichita, the Kansas Arts Commission, the Andy Warhol Foundation for the Visual Arts and the Beach Family Foundation.

 For 12 years, the City of Wichita has granted funding to local arts organizations to recognize, preserve and celebrate Wichita’s rich arts and cultural heritage - a heritage that has a tremendous impact on all residents’ quality of life.
 In addition, Harvester Arts was supported in part by the Kansas Creative Arts Industries Commission, which receives support from the National Endowment for the Arts, a federal agency.